-- what you see straight in front of you
+What you see straight in front of you

-- your ability to appreciate colour.
+Your ability to appreciate colour.

-At first Stargardt disease will make your vision unclear or blurry.
+At first Stargardt disease can make your vision unclear or blurry.
 Things may sometimes appear distorted or wavy.
 You can have problems with your central, detailed vision which can make activities such as reading and recognising faces difficult.
 Your colour perception may also be affected.
 If you’ve had Stargardt disease for a number of years then you may have a blank patch in the centre of your vision.
 This blank patch will not move and will always be in the very centre of your field of vision.

 Stargardt disease can also cause problems with light, such as glare and difficulties adapting to changing light conditions.

 Stargardt disease is an inherited condition that is caused by a change or variation in one of our genes.
 In Stargardt, this variation in the gene leads to a build-up of a waste product, lipofuscin, and this can eventually damage the cone cells in the macula.